zalando/nakadi/README.md

 Nakadi Event Bus
 =====================

-> This is a prototype and a proof of concept project for now implemented in python.

 The goal of the `nakadi` project (ნაკადი means `stream` in Georgian language) is to build an event bus infrastructure to:

 *  enable convenient development of event-driven applications